Battle of Withlacoochee: Prelude

+At the time, Clinch and the rest of his command were still unaware of the U.S. defeat during the Dade battle, which had occurred only 3 days prior.

 Battle

+The regular troops began to cross the river first but they only had a single canoe so the crossing was slow.
+Some of the militia began to cross by swimming their horses across but had to leave their clothes and weapons on the bank before crossing.
+The river was also higher than expected.

-The regulars and a few of the volunteers had crossed, when the Indians began a severe and unexpected fire.
+When roughly 225 of the U.S. soldiers had crossed, the Seminole who were laying in ambush opened fire.
 General Call, having made a footbridge of logs, was trying to get his men across as fast as possible when the attack began.
 He now left them with orders to cross as rapidly as they could, and crossed in the canoe himself while the fight was at the worst.
 As many of the volunteers as could do so crossed during the fight, thus preventing the Indians from getting between the regular troops and the river, and so cutting them off.
+Officer Leigh Read, who was eventually appointed brigadier general of the Florida militia during the war, was wounded during the action.